davidmalcolm/texi2rst/output/compatibility_alias.rst

 ``compatibility_alias``

-The keyword ``compatibility_alias`` allows you to define a class name as equivalent to another class name.
+The keyword ``@compatibility_alias`` allows you to define a class name as equivalent to another class name.
 For example:

 .. code-block:: c++

-  compatibility_alias WOApplication GSWApplication;
+  @compatibility_alias WOApplication GSWApplication;

 tells the compiler that each time it encounters ``WOApplication`` as a class name, it should replace it with ``GSWApplication`` (that is, ``WOApplication`` is just an alias for ``GSWApplication``).

-There are some constraints on how this can be used
+There are some constraints on how this can be used-

 * ``WOApplication`` (the alias) must not be an existing class;